CSC207-2022F-UofT/course-project-fitbook/README.md

 The Search use case is an interface providing method(s) for a user to search for posts
 * **search()**
   * Takes in a query string and attempts to fetch posts by their descriptions, and exercises' keywords and body parts, and returns a response object containing a list of relevant posts.

+### Spring documentation for annotations
+* **@Bean**
+ Bean instantiates a static instance of a class, hence following the singleton pattern.
+See more at https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#beans-factory-class-static-factory-method.

+* **@Component**
+  Component is a generic stereotype for any Spring-managed component that provides exception translation for that stereotype.
+Spring provides further   stereotype annotations: @Repository, @Service, and @Controller that are more suited towards their layer.
+See more at https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#beans-factory-scopes

+* **@ResponseStatus**
+ Marks an exception for a class to return reason() and code(), when an exception annotated with @ResponseStatus an http status code is automatically    returned.
+See more at https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/ResponseStatus.html.

+* **@PostMapping**
+ Maps a post request to specific handlers for that request.
+See more at https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/PostMapping.html.

+* **@GetMapping**
+ Maps a get request to specific handlers for that request.
+See more at https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/GetMapping.html.

+* **@Configuration**
+ Spring Boot lets you externalize your configuration so that you can work with the same application code in different environments.
+See more at  https://docs.spring.io/spring-boot/docs/2.1.13.RELEASE/reference/html/boot-features-external-config.html#:~:text=Spring%20Boot%20lets%20you%20externalize,line%20arguments%20to%20externalize%20configuration.

+* **@RequestParam**
+ Annotation for mapping web requests onto methods in request-handling classes with flexible method signatures.
+See more at https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/RequestMapping.html.

+* **@RequestBody**
+ Annotation indicating a method parameter should be bound to the body of the web request.
+See more at https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/RequestBody.html.

+* **@Autowired**
+ Marks a constructor, field, setter method, or config method as to be autowired by Spring's dependency injection facilities.
+See more at https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/GetMapping.html.

+### Lombok documentation for annotations
+* **@RequiredArgs**
+ RequiredArgs generates a constructor for each field in a class marked as final.
+See more at https://projectlombok.org/features/constructor.

+* **@Builder**
+ Builder.Default generates methods for a class following the builder pattern.
+See more at https://projectlombok.org/features/Builder.

+* **@Data**
+  Data is an annotation that generates getter, setter, toString and toHashCode methods for a class that is annotated with it.
+See more at https://projectlombok.org/features/Data

+* **@NoArgsConstructor**
+ NoArgsContructor generates a contructor with not parameters.
+See more at https://projectlombok.org/features/constructor.

+* **@NonNull**
+ NonNull enforces that a field cannot be of value null.
+See more at https://projectlombok.org/features/NonNull.

+* **@Value**
+ Generates an immutable class with all its fields marked final and no setter generated.
+See more at https://projectlombok.org/features/Value.